Ramsey properties and extending partial automorphisms for classes of finite structures: Concluding remarks

 \section{Concluding remarks}

 \paragraph{1.} It would be interesting to extend Theorem~\ref{EPPA} to a class of structures which include non-unary functions.
 Perhaps this is too much to ask as EPPA is presently open even in the case of Steiner triple systems (as we remark in Section~\ref{sec:steiner}).
-However note that our structures involve partial functions and thus the EPPA may be easier to prove.
-But even for partial triple systems the EPPA seems to be presently open. \paragraph{2.} On the structural Ramsey theory side open problems include Ramsey properties of finite lattices and other algebraic structures where the axioms (such as associativity) are difficult to control in an amalgamation procedure.
-See \cite{Hubicka2016,Aranda2017} for results on Ramsey classes. \paragraph{3.} The paper \cite{Hubicka2016} gives a recursive construction for Ramsey classes.
-Is there similar result for EPPA?
+However note that our structures involve set-valued functions and thus the EPPA may be easier to prove.
+However even for partial triple systems the EPPA seems to be presently open. \paragraph{2.} On the structural Ramsey theory side open problems include Ramsey properties of finite lattices and other algebraic structures where the axioms (such as associativity) are difficult to control in an amalgamation procedure.
+See \cite{Hubicka2016,Aranda2017} for results on Ramsey classes.

 \textit{Acknowledgements:\/ } We would like to thank to Daoud Siniora for several useful discussions concerning clique faithful EPPA and the notion of coherency.
+We are also grateful to the anonymous referee or detailed report which improved presentation of this paper.